kaitsull/FijiFISH/README.md

 # Data Analysis
-See the [RUHi Package](https://github.com/cembrowskilab/RUHi) for how to: visualize, dimensionally reduce, and cluster this data!
+See the [RUHi Package](https://github.com/cembrowskilab/RUHi) for how to: visualize, dimensionally reduce, and cluster the data generated from `Quantification`!

 # Bugs and Issues
-Take a screenshot of the Log, the Debug Window, and any other relevant info or messages and open up an issue - I will try and get to it as soon as I can 😺!
+Take a screenshot of the Log, the Debug Window, and any other relevant info or messages and open up an issue on our Cembrowski Lab GitHub - we will try and get to it as soon as we can 😺!